electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - unsupported capabilities are explicit, narrowly scoped, versioned, and reported separately from defects;
 - the supported-suite count and pass rate are visible release metrics and do not regress without an approved capability change.

-## 31. Open questions
+## 31. Post-POC product questions

+The implementation phases resolved the earlier transform, host ABI, process, scope-lifetime, dynamic-linking, crash-recovery, protocol-shape, and provider questions.
+The remaining questions are release and product qualification, not unimplemented POC architecture:

-### 31.1 Remaining v1 questions
+### 31.1 Release qualification

-1. What are the actual direct/generic counts after the generic pass and the first conservative Binaryen analysis of the release PostgreSQL artifact?
-2. Which measured hot sites justify LLVM metadata, source annotations, hoisted dispatch, or function cloning?
-Tuple deformation is the leading expected candidate, but Phase 1/2 profiles decide.
-3. Which Emscripten JavaScript imports can receive PostgreSQL buffers from memory 1, and can the postmaster build reduce that surface further?
-4. What source-map and DWARF quality remains after the custom pass and release optimization?
-5. How should typed-array view refresh be coordinated after memory-1 growth without retaining stale buffers?
-6. Which memory metrics can be reported reliably across supported Node versions without native V8 APIs?
-7. Can PostgreSQL's normal in-place `reset_shared()` path be made fully generation-safe in one imported memory-1 object, or should v1 always perform a full Worker/cluster restart after a child crash that may have corrupted shared state?
-8. What connection limit is safe on each supported Node/OS combination once real Worker, table, private-memory, and global-memory reservations are measured?
+1. What advertised connection limit is safe on each supported Node/OS combination once Worker, table, private-memory, scoped-memory, and V8 reservation costs are measured by the deferred platform matrix?
+2. Must the first supported `pglite-socket` release terminate TLS, or is a loopback/Unix-socket-only security boundary sufficient?
-9. Which statically linked extensions pass the `EXEC_BACKEND` and shared-pointer audits for the initial supported bundle?
+3. Which statically linked and dual-published dynamic extensions form the supported initial product bundle, beyond the implementation probes and world-test artifact?
-10. Should the raw protocol connection API use the runtime-neutral async shape proposed here or a Node `Duplex`, and which layer owns conversion without exposing ring internals?
-11. Is no-TLS socket service sufficient for the first product release, or must `pglite-socket` terminate TLS before general availability?
-The regression gate itself can use `PGSSLMODE=disable`.
-12. Can executable-compatible `initdb`/`postgres`/`pg_ctl` adapters cover ordinary `PostgreSQL::Test::Cluster` use, or which minimal provider hooks are still required in the Perl library and makefiles?
-13. Can the host wrapper PID safely be the synthetic Wasm postmaster PID on every supported platform, and which tests require a different PID/proxy strategy?
-14. Which `check-world` suites are applicable to the statically linked, Node-only v1 artifact, and what is the baseline supported-suite count for the non-decreasing coverage gate?
+4. Which currently explicit `UNSUPPORTED` and `BLOCKED` `check-world` capabilities are worth implementing next, and what non-decreasing coverage target should release CI enforce?
+5. How should the transformed side-module toolchain, ABI manifest, and dual artifacts be packaged for third-party extension authors, and which pieces should be proposed upstream to Emscripten?
+6. Which filesystem backends should be advertised for production use, and what backend-specific durability or locking certification should augment the generic factory and broker contracts?

-### 31.2 Deferred-tier questions
+### 31.2 Longer-term memory work

-1. Can compact query extents be returned safely to the current Emscripten allocator without a common lower-level page provider?
-2. What root-scoped capacity is required for parallel hash, sort, vacuum, and index builds under realistic GUCs?
+1. What root-scoped capacity is required for parallel hash, sort, vacuum, and index builds under realistic GUCs and workloads?
-3. Which DSM/DSA call sites are truly global and which can inherit a root scope?
-4. Can dynamic side modules be transformed after normal Emscripten finalization without breaking relocations or symbol resolution?
+2. Can a future common page provider make compact query extents returnable to the private allocator without losing isolation, and would that reverse the POC's measured memory disadvantage?
+3. If engines implement Wasm memory discard, where can the allocator safely expose cold private or scoped extents without making correctness depend on reclamation timing?
-5. Should a later pointer ABI change the 1 GiB global/scoped split or adopt memory64 within a domain?
+4. Should a later pointer ABI change the 1 GiB global/scoped split or adopt memory64 within an individual domain?
-6. How should root identity be transported for every dynamic background-worker kind?
-7. Can PostgreSQL's ResourceOwner hierarchy own every shared scope cleanly through errors and subtransactions?
-8. What cluster policy is required when a parallel Worker dies while mutating root-scoped shared state?
+5. Which PostgreSQL-level recovery policy is appropriate for production when a parallel Worker dies after mutating root-scoped shared executor state?

 ### 31.3 Questions resolved by the review